ethyca/fides/docs/fidesops/docs/development/jetbrains_debugging.md

-# Debugging Fidesops in IntelliJ IDEA Ultimate
+# Debugging fidesops in IntelliJ IDEA Ultimate
-This guide will show how to use the IntelliJ debugger with Fidesops running in Docker.
+This guide will show how to use the IntelliJ debugger with fidesops running in Docker.
 The setup for PyCharm Professional should be very similar.

 ## Prerequisites